 - 1. In the event of a dispute under this Exhibit A, Attachment I, Part I, other than an audit dispute, Contractor shall provide written notice of the particulars of the dispute to DHCS before exercising any other available remedy.
 Written notice shall include the contract number.
 The Director (or designee) of DHCS and the County Drug or Alcohol Program Administrator (or designee) shall meet to discuss the means by which they can effect an equitable resolution to the dispute.
 Contractor shall receive a written response from DHCS within 60 days of the notice of dispute.
 The written response shall reflect the issues discussed at the meeting and state how the dispute will be resolved. - 2.
-As stated in Part III, Section 2, of this Exhibit, in the event of a dispute over financial audit findings between DHCS and the Contractor, Contractor may appeal the audit in accordance with Title 22, CCR, Section 51341.1(q).
-When a financial audit by the Federal Government, DHCS, or the California State Auditor is conducted directly with a subcontractor of the Contractor, and if the subcontractor disagrees with audit disallowances related to its programs, claims or services, Contractor shall, at the subcontractor's request, request an appeal to DHCS in accordance with Title 22, CCR, Section 51341.1(q).
-Contractor shall include a provision in its subcontracts regarding the process by which a subcontractor may file an audit appeal via the Contractor. - 3.
 Contractors that conduct financial audits of subcontractors, other than a subcontractor whose funding consists entirely of non-Department funds, shall develop a process to resolve disputed financial findings and notify subcontractors of their appeal rights pursuant to that process.
-This section shall not apply to those grievances or compliances arising from the financial findings of an audit or examination made by or on behalf of DHCS pursuant to Part III of this Exhibit. - 4.
-To ensure that necessary corrective actions are taken, financial audit findings are either uncontested or upheld after appeal may be used by DHCS during prospective contract negotiations.
+If any fiscal adjustments remain after the Contractor and subcontractor have exhausted the internal appeals process, any SABG funds outstanding must be returned to DHCS.
+This section shall not apply to those grievances or compliances arising from the financial findings of an audit or examination made by or on behalf of DHCS pursuant to Part III of this Exhibit. - To ensure that necessary corrective actions are taken, financial audit findings that are either uncontested or upheld after appeal may be used by DHCS during prospective contract negotiations.